SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 # Getting Started

-This guide will help you setup all necessary components to explore OData, generate a minimal app with the Assistant, and run the reference app in this repository.
+This guide will help you set up all necessary components to explore OData, generate a minimal app with the Assistant, and run the reference app in this repository.

 This page is broken into the following sections: